triazo/immersive_scaler/Readme.md

   based on the eye height instead.
 When this is checked, the button to get the current height will also respond based on eye height.

+- **Legacy Scaling**: With VRChat's IK 2.0 system, the scaling ratios used by the platform are different, but there is still the option to use the Legacy IK system, with legacy scaling.
+Enabling this will tell immersive scaler to use the legacy scaling ratios.

+- **Bone Overrides**: Immersive scaler has a list of bone names preprogrammed, and if your bone isn't detected will throw an error.
+When checked, a list will appear at the bottom of the UI letting you manually select the bone to use.

 - **Center Model**: When set to true, the model will be centered at x,y = 0,0 in blender, as well as moved to the floor.
 When off, the avatar is still moved to the floor z=0.